Fooled By Randomness is the first book in Nassim Taleb’s Incerto series, which deals with asymmetries in life.

 Takeaway 3 – Significance and Causality have a big effect on how we determine events

-Another mistakes humans tend to make which skews their perception of events is failing to acknowledge the significance and causality of certain events.
+Another mistake humans tend to make which skews their perception of events is failing to acknowledge the significance and causality of certain events.

 Taleb gives the example of a bike race across Siberia.
 If you engage in a month-long race with your friend across the ice-cold tundra of Siberia, but at the end of the race you only beat your friend by a second, you cannot claim you’re faster than him.